GRosay/PHP-HaloAPI/README.md

 Then, simply initialize the class and call all functions you need.

 ## ToDo
-* Finalize implementation of all Metadata APIs function.
 * Review and complete documentation.

 ## Done
 * Profile API part
 * Stats API part
-* Map variant API call
+* Metadata API part

 ## Licence
 This project is under WTFPL licence.
 See licence file.

 ## Changelog
 * No more needing of HTTP_Request2 class.
 The class now use curl.
+* Finalizing implementation of all metadatas calls